veertuinc/anka-docs/whats-new/anka-3.3.8/index.md

 You can now export and import your VMs to an archive to assist with moving VMs between hosts.

+- Only available for Enterprise or Enterprise Plus licenses.
 - A VM Template tag will not be included in the export/import.
 However the active tag for a VM is the state we will export.
 Future versions will support this and allow registry users to utilize export/import to migrate VM templates without `anka pull` and `anka push`.
 - Underlying layer/data sharing between the VMs does not happen.
 Exporting a VM is performing a unique copy like `anka clone -c` would do.